austindatamanagement/RetailDemo/LabGuide200.md

-# Lab 200 - Creating an Oracle Machine Learning (OML) User, Granting OML User Privileges Using SQL Developer, and Using OML to Run a Machine Learning Model
+# Lab 200 - Using OML to Run a Machine Learning Model and SQL Developer to Grant User Privileges

 Updated: October 10, 2019